 In connection with the acquisition of Syllable, we gained rights to a license agreement between Syllable and President and Fellows of Harvard College (Harvard), entered into in June 2020 (as amended in March 2021, the Harvard License Agreement).
 Pursuant to the Harvard License Agreement, Syllable was granted an exclusive, worldwide, royalty-bearing, sublicensable license under certain patent rights and copyrights covering behavior imaging and behavioral tracking software, to develop, manufacture and commercialize products and services covered by such patent rights or that incorporate or use such software, in the field of methods, equipment, systems and services included within such patent rights.
+The last patent expiration date for the patents licensed pursuant to the Harvard License Agreement is 2040, excluding any patent term adjustment or patent term extension.
 The licensed patent rights are subject to Harvard's and other non-profit organizations' right to use the patent rights and software for research, educational and scholarly purposes and to one for-profit third party's right to use certain existing patent rights and software for internal research and development purposes, which was secured under a previously existing agreement.